hainesc/laboratory/README.md

   *  If data is too huge to one reader, just create more readers, No interaction among readers. ...

-3. Most K, K always tiny compared to n and the distinct value set is small.
+3. Most K, when K is tiny compared to n and the distinct value set is small.
-    Counting. for every distinct value maintain a counter.
-For example: Which countries have most visit to our web?
+    It is simple and what you need to do is maintaining a HashMap, and counting the records.
+For example: Which country have most visitors to our web?
     Record format is: id, cookie, ... , country.

-4. Most K, K always tiny compared to n, the distinct value set in data is huge.
+4. Most K, when K is tiny compared to n and the distinct value set in data is huge.
-  *  Hash bucket(efficient!).
+  *  Make some Hash buckets.
+Read every record and write it to the corresponding bucket.
-  *  Word count for every bucket by Hash map, get most k in every bucket.
+  *  Do word count for every bucket by Hash map, get most k in every bucket.
-  *  Merge sort.
+  *  Merge the sorted lists and get the top K.

-  Yeah, that is what MapReduce does.

 Code Compile
 ------------